graybirchsolutions/amc-activities-shortcode/README.md

 [AMC Activities Shortcode](https://github.com/graybirchsolutions/amc-actdb-shortcode) is a WordPress plugin to display selected trips/activities from the Appalachian Mountain Club (AMC) [Activities Database](https://activities.outdoors.org/) on your own website.

-The AMC provides a simple API that returns a list of activities in XML format for the use of its member chapters.
-This plugin will format a query to that API and parse the returned list into valid HTML structure that is returned through the shortcode handler for display on the WordPress front end.
+The AMC provides a simple API for the use of its member chapters that returns a list of upcoming activities.
+A user can ask for events using specific chapter, committee and/or activity codes.
+For example, a user might request events from the Boston Chapter + Hiking Committee or the Boston Chapter + Hiking Activities.

+This plugin implements a WordPress `shortcode` that queries the API and displays the results on a page or a post as a list of upcoming events.

 ## Features

-The plugin creates a WordPress shortcode that can be used in any page, post or section that supports shortcodes.
+The plugin implements a WordPress shortcode that can be used in any page, post or section that supports shortcodes.
 The shortcode format is

-    [amc_actdb chapter=id committee=id activity=id limit=n]
+    [amc_activities chapter=id committee=id activity=id limit=n]

 The chapter ID is mandatory.
-All other attributes are optional, but it is recommended to use other parameters (committee, activity or limit) to restrict the list as [amc_actdb chapter=xx] by itself will return **all** future activities from the database.
+All other attributes are optional, but it is recommended to use other parameters (committee, activity or limit) to restrict the list as `[amc_activities chapter=xx]` by itself will return **all** future chapter activities from the database.

 The ***limit*** attribute controls how many events are displayed.
 The events are returned in chronological order so using limit=5 would restrict the display to the next 5 upcoming events.

-Functionality to retrieve prior events is not available in the AMC API and cannot be added through this plugin.
+Functionality to retrieve prior events is not available through the AMC's API and cannot be added through this plugin.

 ## Requirements